Origho-precious/Origho-precious/README.md

 ## SKILLS
 I build on the frontend with these:
 ### Technical
-- (S)CSS
-- TailwindCss
 - Javascript
 - Typescript
 - Reactjs.
 Nextjs
 - React Native
-- Redux
-- Styled-components
+- Nodejs, Mongodb and Express.

 ### Productivity
 - Vscode